Prosecution of Donald Trump in New York: Scheduling

 Before his conviction, officials in state and federal agencies began preparing for possible incarceration.
 Trump's rhetoric and lack of acknowledgement of any wrongdoing was expected to impact the leniency of his sentence negatively.

 Trump's sentencing hearing was originally scheduled for July 11, 2024.
 On July 1, Trump's counsel requested to delay sentencing to consider the impact of the U.S. Supreme Court ruling in Trump v.
 United States released that day.
 The Manhattan DA's office agreed to the delay, but said the defense's position lacked merit.
 On July 2, Merchan postponed the sentencing hearing to September 18.

 In August, Trump's team asked Merchan to again postpone the sentencing hearing until after the election, and the Manhattan DA stated that it would defer to Merchan on this matter.
 On August 29 (in a request to the U.S. District Court for the Southern District of New York to seize control of the case), Trump's lawyers complained that a September sentencing date would amount to election interference.
 On September 6, Merchan postponed the sentencing hearing to November 26.

+On November 5, 2024, Trump won the 2024 United States presidential election.
 At the presidential immunity hearing on November 19, the Manhattan DA's office said it would consent to postpone sentencing until Trump leaves office.
 Three days later, Merchan canceled the sentencing date, but on January 3, 2025, set a new sentencing hearing for January 10, four days after the Electoral College vote count and ten days before Trump's second inauguration is scheduled.

 On January 6, 2025, Trump asked Merchan for a delay while new appeals played out.
 Merchan denied the request the same day, deciding that the defense's reasoning largely repeated past arguments.
 On January 7, the New York State Supreme Court, Appellate Division, First Department, denied Trump's request to postpone sentencing while he appeals Merchan's immunity ruling.
 On January 8, Trump's lawyers asked both the U.S. Supreme Court and the New York Court of Appeals to stay sentencing, arguing that the case was entirely political.
 On January 9, the New York Court of Appeals said it would not block the sentencing, and the Supreme Court denied Trump's request to postpone sentencing in a 5–4 decision, with Chief Justice John Roberts and Amy Coney Barrett voting with the three liberal judges.